jithinanchanattu/HTML2PDF/README.md

+# HTML2PDF
-# HTML2PDF is a working proto of Puppeteer, which is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
+This is a working proto of Puppeteer, which is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 Puppeteer runs headless by default, but can be configured to run full (non-headless) Chrome or Chromium.

 What can I do?
 Most things that you can do manually in the browser can be done using Puppeteer!
 Here are a few examples to get you started: